jxin2618/CTA_fundamental_strategy/README.md

 <span id="6"></span>
 ## VI.
 Future Work
-1. Weighting method
+1. Try other weight-tuning methods, such like spearman-IC value method of weighting.
-2. Crosssectionally
+2. Explore effective factors by cross-sectional test among all the commoodities.